zowe/docs-site/docs/user-guide/configure-zos-system.md

     ```
     </details>

-- To create the `ZWESIUSR` group for the Zowe cross memory server started task, issue the following command:
+- To create the `ZWESIUSR` group for the Zowe cross memory server started task, issue the following command according to your ESM:

     <details>
     <summary>Click here for command details for RACF.</summary>